carlosapgomes/otw/README.md

 Clone this project and `cd` into its folder.

+Edit `config/otwConfig.js` and set the `projectOwner` and `appAdmin` email addresses.

 ### Firebase project

 Create a new firebase project.
 In the project's console, create a new service account with 'Reader' role.
 Take note of the service account email address (a Google spreadsheet shall be shared with this address before adding any data).

+Create a `config/firebaseAppConfig.js`file and set all the Firebase config options (see `config/firebaseAppConfig_example.js` for the required fields).

-Download the service account key and save it in the local `config` folder.
+Download the service account key and save it in the local file `config/otw-hgrs-sheets.json`.

 Enable the Sheets API in the GCP console page for the newly created project.